Harshilpatel2605/WebD_Lamp/README.md

 # WebD_LampStore
-In this project, I have made the home page of an online light store.
+In this project, I have made the home page of an online lamp store.
 I have Used HTML, CSS, JavaScript.